zscao/zdeals-admin/README.md

-# Fat Deals Admin Client
+# ZDeals Admin Client

+Baked with React and Bootstrap